PengWang0316/CraigslistSearcher/README.md

 //search function will return a promise with a result array search({
-  city: 'seattle' //City's name.
+  city: 'seattle', //City's name.
 Required
   query: 'computer', //Keword for the query.
 Optional
   category: 'sss', //Category's keyword (Please see below).
 Optional
   offset: 0 //The number of skipping itmes.
 Optional